Rockies vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lane Thomas and Ryan McMahon will be among the stars on display when the Washington Nationals face the Colorado Rockies on Tuesday at 7:05 PM ET, at Nationals Park.
+Randal Grichuk and the Colorado Rockies take the field on Wednesday at Nationals Park against Jake Irvin, who is starting for the Washington Nationals.
+First pitch will be at 12:05 PM ET.

-The Rockies have been listed as +120 moneyline underdogs in this matchup with the favored Nationals (-145).
-The total is 9.5 runs for the contest.
+The Rockies have been listed as +110 moneyline underdogs in this matchup against the Nationals (-135).
+The matchup's over/under has been listed at 10 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.